Introduction to Prism

 Select the "Image → Quick Image" option.

 To edit a table, you must have write permission for the file.
-The icon at the left edge of the file tab indicates whether the file has write permission (notepad) or not (lock).
-The "locked" icon will look something like the following (although it depends on the system and GtK themes that are installed):
+The icon at the left edge of the file tab indicates whether the file has write permission (lock) or not (red X).

 Since prism currently does not support an undo option, all files opened in prism are locked to editing by default.
 Click the lock to unlock the file for editing or use the "Edit → Enable File Editing" menu option.
-The icon changes to a notepad when editing is enabled (as shown in Figure 11).
+The icon changes to a notepad when editing is enabled.

 To change the value of a cell, click on it and enter the new value.
 Collapsed vector or array columns must be expanded before they can be edited.